Cleopatra and her natural products

 How the soap of Aleppo is made

-I was very happy when I read this story.
+It thrilled me when I read this story.
 It is so positive, giving people hope that there can be a future even if you have lost your home and your country.
-I hope this soap will come soon on the Spanish market where I will buy it when I find it.
+I hope this soap will come soon to the Spanish market where I will buy it when I find it.

 Source: Newspaper SUR